 Debbie Schneider, CPM

 I am a Certified Professional Midwife (CPM) and licensed in the state of Tennessee to practice midwifery.
 I consider midwifery a noble profession and a true calling – and next to my family, it is my heart.
-I am dedicated to nurturing, educating and empowering women in pregnancy and childbirth (and beyond) and have been a primary midwife to over 700 women and their babies.
+I am dedicated to nurturing, educating and empowering women in pregnancy and childbirth (and beyond) and have been a primary midwife to nearly 900 women and their babies.

 I tend to approach my life with a holistic mindset.
 I have an extensive knowledge of herbs, having studied both formally and informally for the last 25 years and I am currently enrolled in Aviva Romm's very thorough Herbal Medicine for Women course of study.
 I am also studying homeopathy and love to incorporate the responsible use of aromatherapy for myself, my family and our clients.
 I am a Professional Member of the National Association for Holistic Aromatherapy.
 As well as an Academic Member of the American Botanical Council and a Member of the American Herbalist Guild.